 In addition to composing posts, social media specialists spend lots of time responding to followers and studying data.
 Tremendous thought must go into each caption and image.
 And after all, many companies look at social media when deciding which products or services to offer next.

 The role of technology has increased dramatically for small businesses.
 Many entrepreneurs, however, don’t know how to use the tools required for their industry.
 Like marketing, smaller companies don’t have the funds to hire an in-house IT professional.
-It makes more sense to outsource these services, which include installing the technology, keeping the tools up to date, and troubleshooting when difficulties arise (and they always do).
+It makes more sense to outsource these services, including installing the technology, keeping the tools up to date, and troubleshooting when difficulties arise (and they always do).

 Instead of specializing in specific industries (real estate, finance, etc.), plenty of IT consultants help small businesses improve their websites, launch Ecommerce services, or build their apps.